 Ronnie’s sharp eye reveals hidden details in façades, entryways, and public spaces — stories and surprises you might miss on a casual city stroll.
 His tours mix well‑known buildings with off‑the‑beaten‑path gems, all brought to life through his engaging storytelling and passion.

-Choose from a variety of public and private tour options, covering topics like art deco gems, historic homes and cottages, Craftsman bungalows, and deep dives into special historic sites like Graceland Cemetery and the Fine Arts Building.
+Choose from a variety of public and private tour options, covering topics like art deco gems, historic homes and cottages, Craftsman bungalows, and deep dives into special historic sites like Graceland Cemetery.
+You can also check out Ronnie’s photography gallery in the Fine Arts Building.

 Nia Restaurant